episode6/mockspresso/README.md

   - `MockitoPlugin`: Applies the `MockitoMockerConfig` to provide compatibility with mockito.
 - mockspresso-easymock
   - `EasyMockPlugin`: Applies the `EasyMockMockerConfig` to provide compatibility with easymock.

-### The Dependency Map
-Mockspresso tries to adhere to principles set fourth by the javax.inject package and compatible DI frameworks.
-As such, each dependency in our map is keyed to the `Type` of the dependency and an optional qualifier `Annotation` (any annotation that itself is annotated with `javax.inject.Qualifier`).
-When mockspresso scans your test or testResource for fields annotated with @Mock or @RealObject, it also respects the Qualifier annotations on these fields.

 ## License
 MIT: https://github.com/episode6/mockspresso/blob/master/LICENSE